zeditor01/cdc_examples/C008_db2zos.md

 <ul>
 <li>It deals with the practical considerations for implementing Db2 z/OS as a CDC data source.
 <li>It's scope is limited to a "basic up and running guide", and is intended to be easy to follow (assuming a base of z/OS and Db2 z/OS practical experience).
-<li>It does not attempt to cover all the product's features.
-<li>It is categorically <b>not</b> a replacement for the
+<li>Comprehensive details of the product's features are covered in
-<a href="https://www.ibm.com/docs/en/idr/11.4.0?topic=replication-infosphere-cdc-db2-zos">IBM CDC knowledge centre</a>, which is the comprehensive official product documentation.
+<a href="https://www.ibm.com/docs/en/idr/11.4.0?topic=replication-infosphere-cdc-db2-zos">IBM CDC knowledge centre.</a>
 </ul>

 <p>It is part of a series of documents providing practical worked examples and
 guidance for seting up CDC Replication between mainframe data sources and mid-range or Cloud targets.
 The complete set of articles can be accessed using the links at the very top of this page</p>

-<br><hr>

 <h2 id="1.0">1.
 Introduction to CDC for Db2 z/OS</h2>